Mortal Kombat (1992 video game): Ports and re-releases

 The Sega CD version of the game was released featuring a video intro of the Mortal Monday commercial.
 This port did not require a code to be entered to access the uncensored content and thus was given an MA-17 rating.
 While this port was technologically inferior to the better-looking SNES port and had loading times, it resembled the arcade version more faithfully in actual gameplay.
 It also featured the authentic CD-DA soundtrack, taken directly from the arcade version, but some of the arenas feature the wrong music (such as Courtyard playing the Pit's theme).
 Several remixes of the Mortal Kombat theme music were included as bonus features, including the remix used later for the film adaptation.
 Some copies of this version are incompatible with model 1.1 of the Sega CD; Acclaim offered to replace any such discs that were mailed to their Oyster Bay headquarters with working copies.

-Mortal Kombat was later released in Japan for the Game Gear, Super Famicom, Game Boy and Mega Drive as Mortal Kombat: Legend of the Advent God Fist (モータルコンバット 神拳降臨伝説, Mōtaru Konbatto: Shinken Kōrin Densetsu) and for the Mega-CD as Mortal Kombat: Legend of the Advent God Fist - Extended Edition (モータルコンバット 神拳降臨伝説 完全版, Mōtaru Konbatto: Shinken Kōrin Densetsu - Kanzenhan) with no major changes from their first release.
+Mortal Kombat was later released in Japan for the Super Famicom, Game Boy, Mega Drive and Game Gear as Mortal Kombat: Legend of the Advent God Fist (モータルコンバット 神拳降臨伝説, Mōtaru Konbatto: Shinken Kōrin Densetsu) and for the Mega-CD as Mortal Kombat: Legend of the Advent God Fist - Extended Edition (モータルコンバット 神拳降臨伝説 完全版, Mōtaru Konbatto: Shinken Kōrin Densetsu - Kanzenhan) with no major changes from their western releases.

-A conversion of the game was being developed by Iguana Entertainment and scheduled to be published on the Atari Jaguar, but it was never released.
+A conversion of the game being developed by Iguana Entertainment was scheduled to be published on the Atari Jaguar, but it was never released.

 In 2004, Jakks Pacific released the game as one of its Plug It in & Play TV Games, developed by Digital Eclipse.
 It is a unique port made directly from the arcade code by Chris Burke, who was the sole programmer on the port.
 Due to hardware limitations from the uncommon processor used by the Jakks Pacific units, the backgrounds are static and feature no parallax scrolling.
-Both censored and uncensored versions were released, rated T for Teen and M for Mature respectively.

 Also in 2004, the premium edition of Mortal Kombat: Deception on the PlayStation 2 and original Xbox included the game as bonus content played via emulation of the original arcade code.
 While it was promoted as "arcade perfect", there were some emulation issues with the sound and gameplay.

 The game was also a part of the 2005 compilation Midway Arcade Treasures: Extended Play.
 Like the Mortal Kombat: Deception release, it has sound issues.
 On August 31, 2011, Warner Bros.
 Interactive Entertainment released Mortal Kombat Arcade Kollection, consisting of Mortal Kombat, Mortal Kombat II and Ultimate Mortal Kombat 3, as a downloadable title for Microsoft Windows, PlayStation 3, and Xbox 360.